-With artificial grass and en-tout-cas tennis courts, an indoor heated swimming and diving pool, squash courts, weight training room, gymnasium, basketball courts and over 27 hectares of grounds, boarders have the best backyard in Melbourne in which to expend their energy.
+With artificial grass tennis courts, an indoor heated swimming pool and diving pool, squash courts, weight training room, gymnasium, basketball courts and over 27 hectares of grounds, boarders have the best backyard in Melbourne in which to expend their energy.

 Bedroom and study facilities

 There are recreational rooms in each house, providing comfortable areas for conversation, listening to music or reading.
-Table tennis tables and billiard tables in the 'rec.' rooms are well used.
-A separate area is provided for television viewing.
+Table tennis tables, billiard tables and gaming consoles in the 'rec.' rooms are well used.
+A kitchenette is also available for preparing beverages and light snacks.

 Full fee paying overseas students are covered by the Australian Government's Overseas Student Health Scheme.
 Documentation for this scheme and payment of the annual subscription is organised by the College.
 The scheme covers 85% of the scheduled fee for a consultation with a doctor and full cover in a shared ward in any public hospital.